Loke1805/Titanic/README.md

 This project includes data cleaning, preprocessing, visualizations, insights, and summary findings using Python.

 📁 Dataset
-The dataset used in this project:
+The dataset used in this project:-
 ➡️ titanic_1000.csv
 (Generated with 1000 synthetic passenger records for learning & practice)